 If you want advice about choosing a start, please see our blog at: https://wnbrlondon.uk/choosing-your-wnbr-london-start-in-2022.

 There will be changes to the usual route.
 In particular, areas around Buckingham Palace are closed to the public to celebrate the Queen’s Jubilee.
 There will be no Hyde Park start for WNBR London in 2022 as the areas we usually use will be fenced off .

 We anticipate blockages, congestion and closures on the day, so we have alternative route plans.
 We are likely to make changes on the day – so make sure you are following the marshals.

 This year the Croydon and Clapham Junction groups have an optional return ride.
 If you want to take part in a return ride, please try to keep in sight of your ride leader throughout the ride.
 They should have recognisable flags on their bikes.
 They will not be hanging around at the finish waiting for everyone to turn up.

 Our long-standing bike hire partners, London Bicycle Tour Company, have opened bookings for day hire.
+This year they are offering any choice of bike by allowing a 15% discount against any booking you make for 11th June.
 With the WNBR London deal you should also receive a free seat cover.
 Please do keep those saddles clean!
 You will be able to return the bike up to 7pm.
-Book at: https://www.londonbicycle.com/hire/bikes/traditional/event-wnbr.
+Book at: https://www.londonbicycle.com/voucher-codes

 The Santander “Boris Bikes” also remain a good option for the Central London starts.
 You can check locations and availabilities at https://tfl.gov.uk/modes/cycling/santander-cycles/find-a-docking-station.